Sam Whiskey

 Angie Dickenson is Laura Breckenridge, a woman who recently became a widow and will use everything - including sex (well, mainly sex) - to get things going her way.
 She 'seduces' Sam Whiskey (Burt Reynolds) into retrieving $250,000 in gold bars stolen from the US army.
 The bars were stolen by her late husband and Mrs. Breckenridge wants to preserve her family's reputation by undoing the theft.
 Sam enlists two partners, Jed Hooker, a blacksmith he only met shortly before (played by Ossie Davis) and O.W.
 Cooper, an old army pal turned inventor (played by the gentle giant Clint Walker).
 The three are trailed by a bespectacled villain (Rick Davis) and his men, who wonder what the three are up to, and monitored by the widow, who's afraid that Sam and his friend will try to run off with gold and keep it for themselves.

 Sam Whiskey was a much maligned movie by contemporary critics, but some recent comments were more positive.
-I was pleasantly surprised after all the bad things I had heard about it.
-It's far from great, but it's an amiable little movie, mildly funny, easy to enjoy.
+It's far from great, but it's an amiable little movie, mildly funny.
+I was in fact pleasantly surprised after all the bad things I had heard about it.
 There's some real chemistry between Burt and Ossie Davis and their remarks and repartees are often witty.
 Angie Dickinson has an incredibly sexy seduction scene early on, but unfortunately she has very little to do in the remainder of the movie, other than waiting outside the army mint while the boys are doing their job inside.
 Western action is sparse (and unspectacular) but the protracted finale, with the execution of the daring scheme to put the gold back in its place, is very well handled, occasionally even exciting.

 Miscellaneous: